 Spinal Surgery: This form of surgery also helps to treat various spinal conditions such as lumbar and thoracic hernias, intense back pain, compression fractures, etc. However, these conditions will need further treatment support as thought appropriate by the surgeon.
 This surgical method is fast and straightforward, allowing the patient to be discharged the next day from the hospital.

-In all, endoscopic brain and spine surgery are a result of medical advancement and even witnessing further improvements.
+In all, endoscopic brain and spine surgery is a result of medical advancement and even witnessing further improvements.
 However, the applicability of the surgery to a patient will need to be assessed by the doctor depending on the condition and the specific problem.